 Former Chief Justice of the High Court, the Hon.
 Murray Gleeson

 You can help someone in need and expose yourself to new areas of law and types of work by doing pro bono work.
 It can be one of the most rewarding parts of your law career.

-Many law firms have organised pro bono programs and provide opportunities for their lawyers to undertake a range of interesting pro bono legal work.
+Many law firms have structured pro bono programs, and provide opportunities for their lawyers to undertake a variety of interesting pro bono legal work.